haud-ba/XTS_TRANSPORT_LAYER/README.md

       fb_TransportUnit
-      xts and mover are set to defined state interface to extern control for mode selection current state of example is that command UNIT_HOME is sending all mover to startup position and adds all mover to queue of startup station --> now handshake of stations can start
+      xts and mover are set to defined state interface to extern control for mode selection current state of example is that command CMD_TRANSPORT_START is sending all mover to startup position and adds all mover to queue of startup station --> now handshake of stations can start

   #### CaGroup: